New age babble or science? Jon Curtis takes a light-hearted look at psychometric testing – in particular Myers Briggs (MBTI) – and its usefulness.

 In practical terms, one thing I have learned is that caffeine has a huge detrimental impact on my ability to reign in my big picture tendencies.
 Too much caffeine – or sometimes any caffeine – makes me kind of cerebrally chaotic with a cascade of unstoppable thoughts.
 This is OK sometimes; but rarely if I’m honest.
 When I’m in that zone, the effort of controlling my thoughts and focusing makes me tetchy and tired.

 If you Google Myers-Briggs you’ll find a lively debate about its efficacy.
-Take for example the entertaining https://www.spectator.co.uk/2018/09/the-personality-test-that-conned-the-world/.
+Take for example this entertaining article from the Spectator on how Myers-Briggs is a con.
 I don’t know if the writer picked up on the irony of his own cynicism.
-He discloses his personality type as ‘ENTP’ which a short Google search https://www.16personalities.com/entp-personality described as: “… the ultimate devil’s advocate thriving on the process of shredding arguments and beliefs and letting the ribbons drift in the wind for all to see.”
+He discloses his personality type as ‘ENTP’, which 16personalities.com describes as: “the ultimate devil’s advocate thriving on the process of shredding arguments and beliefs and letting the ribbons drift in the wind for all to see.”
 I must confess a chuckle when I read that.
 Particularly as this is also my type.
 It takes one to know one I guess.

 There is no doubt that collaborative teams out-perform groups of highly talented individuals.
 As an MD I’m keen to find any tools that will increase my and my team’s EQ and effectiveness in communication.